-If a student prefers not to report harassment to the Program Chair, the student is urged to speak to an administrator whom they trust, a member of the Institute's Ethics Committee, or the Student Relations Liaison.
+If a student prefers not to report harassment to the Program Chair, the student is urged to speak to an administrator whom they trust or the Student Relations Liaison.

 The procedure for submitting a harassment complaint is the same as the grievance procedure outlined in this Handbook.